Mikejo5000/vsts-docs-pr/docs/git/gitatscale/gvfs-architecture.md

 file system stack.
 * When the provider supplies the contents of that root directory, it specifies if each item is a file or directory.
-For each child that is a file, when the user opens the file, GvFlt calls the provider to hydrate its contents.
+For each child that is a file, when the user reads the file, GvFlt calls the provider to hydrate its contents.
 For each child that is a directory, the whole process recurses, and in this way the contents of the file system are populated on demand as they are accessed.